-"Development which meets the needs of current generations without compromising the ability of future generations to meet their own needs" - that is the familiar definition of sustainable development (81).
-Today, it is a major issue.
-It comprises the three overlapping pillars of economic growth, environmental protection and social equality.
-The use of stainless steel can enhance sustainable development in the water industry, and more broadly in society, by reducing costs, reducing use of resources, reducing environmental impact and protecting human health.
+"Development which meets the needs of current generations without compromising the ability of future generations to meet their own needs" - that is the familiar definition of sustainable development (84).
+In our world today, sustainable development is a major issue.
+It comprises the three overlapping pillars, namely